 Some common reasons for getting a massage are to relieve pain, heal sports injuries, reduce stress, relax, ease anxiety or depression, and aid general wellness.
 Unfortunately, scientific evidence on massage therapy is limited.
 Researchers are actively trying to understand exactly how massage works, how much is best, and how it might help with specific health conditions.
 Some positive benefits have been reported.

 “Massage therapy has been noted to relax the nervous system by slowing heart rate and blood pressure.
 Stress and pain hormones are also decreased by massage, reducing pain and enhancing immune function,” says Dr. Tiffany Field, who heads a touch research institute at the University of Miami Medical School.
 Much of her NIH-funded research focuses on the importance of massage for pregnant women and infants.
 Some of her studies suggest that massage may improve weight gain and immune system function in preterm infants.

 A study published earlier this year looked at how massage affects muscles at the molecular level.
-The findings suggest that kneading eases sore muscles after exercise by turning off genes associated with and turning on genes that help muscles heal.
+The findings suggest that kneading eases sore muscles after exercise by turning off genes associated with Heat, swelling and redness caused by the body’s protective response to injury or infection. and turning on genes that help muscles heal.